 - Qwell is providing online counselling, emotional wellbeing and mental health support for parents, carers and school staff in Reading - see here

-- Barnardo’s is providing an online service called See, Hear, Respond which includes information and resources about coronavirus, from practical advice about how to talk to your children about the pandemic, to tips on managing anxiety and much more.
+- Barnardo’s provides an online service called See, Hear, Respond which includes tips on managing anxiety, practical advice about how to talk to your children about the pandemic and much more

-- ‘#Coping: ‘Family life during the lockdown’ is an easy-read guide featuring information from national agencies and local organisations, including the local NHS and the Berkshire West Safeguarding Children’s Partnership.
+- ‘#Coping: ‘Family life during the lockdown’ is an easy-read guide featuring information from various agencies, including the local NHS and the Berkshire West Safeguarding Children’s Partnership.